TiagoSF/sailor-landing-page/README.md

 ## Sailor Landing Page

-This is my first time using react, a landing page for a travel company, it is a perosnal project,
+This is my first time using react, a landing page for a travel company, it is a personal project,

 tools used: Figma, Milanote, React (Node.js), VS Code